mpfeifer1/Piano/Readme.md

 Piano is designed to allow composers to programmatically and efficiently create songs in midi files.

 ### Dependencies
 Piano uses the Lark Parser and Mido for Python.
 These are needed to run Piano.
-These can be installed using pip.
+These can be installed using pip or the provided script to install python, pip, and dependencies.

-    $ pip install lark-parser
-    $ pip install lark
-    $ pip install mido
+    $ ./install-dependencies

 ### Compile Code
 This is the current way of running a file and will be updated in the future as the project progresses.
 The *piano.py* file is located under the src directory.